History of theatre: 1752 to 1895 Romanticism

 Throughout most of history, English belles lettres and theatre have been separated, but these two art forms are interconnected.
 However, if they do not learn how to work hand-in-hand, it can be detrimental to the art form.
 The prose of English literature and the stories it tells needs to be performed and theatre has that capacity.
 From the start American theatre has been unique and diverse, reflecting society as America chased after its National identity.
-The very first play performed, in 1752 in Williamsburg Virginia, was Shakespeare's "The Merchant of Venice."
-Due to a strong Christian society, theatre was banned from 1774 until 1789.
-This societal standard was due to the Bible being sacred and any other diversions (entertainment) were seen as inappropriate, frivolous (without purpose), and sensual (pleasurable).
+The very first play performed, in 1752 in Williamsburg Virginia, was Shakespeare's The Merchant of Venice.
+Due to a temporary Puritan society, theatre was banned from 1774 until 1789.
+This societal standard was due to the Puritan morality being permitted and any other entertainment were seen as inappropriate, frivolous (without purpose), and sensual (pleasurable).
 During the ban, theatre often hid by titling itself as moral lectures.
 Theatre took a brief pause because of the revolutionary war, but quickly resumed after the war ended in 1781.
 Theatre began to spread west, and often towns had theatres before they had sidewalks or sewers.
 There were several leading professional theatre companies early on, but one of the most influential was in Philadelphia (1794–1815); however, the company had shaky roots because of the ban on theatre.

 As the country expanded so did theatre; following the war of 1812 theatre headed west.
 Many of the new theatres were community run, but in New Orleans a professional theatre had been started by the French in 1791.
 Several troupes broke off and established a theatre in Cincinnati, Ohio.
 The first official west theatre came in 1815 when Samuel Drake (1769–1854) took his professional theatre company from Albany to Pittsburgh to the Ohio River and Kentucky.
 Along with this circuit he would sometimes take the troupe to Lexington, Louisville, and Frankfort.
 At times, he would lead the troupe to Ohio, Indiana, Tennessee, and Missouri.
 While there were circuit riding troupes, more permanent theatre communities out west often sat on rivers so there would be easy boat access.
 During this time period very few theatres were above the Ohio River, and in fact Chicago did not have a permanent theatre until 1833.
 Because of the turbulent times in America and the economic crisis happening due to wars, theatre during its most expansive time, experienced bankruptcy and change of management.
 Also most early American theatre had great European influence because many of the actors had been English born and trained.
 Between 1800 and 1850 neoclassical philosophy almost completely passed away under romanticism which was a great influence of 19th century American theatre that idolized the "noble savage."
 Due to new psychological discoveries and acting methods, eventually romanticism would give birth to realism.
 This trend toward realism occurred between 1870 and 1895.